1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 But most frameworks do not model state.

-They scatter it across:
+They scatter it across handlers, middleware, and side effects.

-- handlers
-- middleware
-- side effects

-So the system behaves correctly.
+So the system works.
 Until it does not.

 ## The Trade

 Frameworks are not useless.

-They optimize for one thing extremely well:
+They optimize for one thing extremely well: speed of development.

-Speed of development

-But here is the trade you are making:
+But here is the trade:

-- You gain speed
+- you gain speed
-- You lose clarity
+- you lose clarity
-- You lose control
+- you lose control
-- You lose the ability to reason about the system
+- you lose the ability to reason about the system

 ## The Uncomfortable Truth

 Most backend systems today:

 - work
-- scale (sometimes)
+- scale sometimes
 - pass tests

 But cannot be fully understood by the people who built them.

-That should bother you more than it does.

 ## A Different Direction